bluething/learnddd/Learning Domain-Driven Design/03-Managing-Domain-Complexity/README.md

     - When should each model be used?
     - The implementation of the model won’t be aligned with the ubiquitous language.

-Then, what we must do?
-Create the context.
+Then, what we must do? _Create the context_.

 ## Bounded Context

-To solve inconsistent domain expert mental model we must divide the ubiquitous language into multiple smaller languages, then assign each one to the explicit context in which it can be applied, its bounded context.
+To solve inconsistent domain expert mental model we must divide the ubiquitous language into multiple smaller languages, then assign each one to the explicit context in which it can be applied, its _bounded context_.
 A ubiquitous language in one bounded context can be completely irrelevant to the scope of another bounded context.

 Please remember, a ubiquitous language is not universal.
 The meaning of ubiquitous only in the boundaries of its bounded context.